 Rebecca stood up with a start, shaking, refusing to accept what her eyes were telling her.
 Florence, gone.
 The one who, out of the five of them, exuded the most strength and did it so subtlely, who loved everyone.
 Easily the best out of all of them.
 And now, she was gone forever.
 But how?
 Everything she heard suggested she'd at least be stable for another few months, and some doctors said there was even hope for complete recovery.
 And then Norton was supposedly…

 Then it hit her like a Sherman tank.
 Norton.
 This was all his fault.
 Once again, he put his obsession with science over his own family.
 What he was doing for Florence was part of some experiment to cash in on, not to help a dying sibling.
 There was no other explanation.

 She knew what she promised to Florence.
 But that was before Norton's meddling did Florence in.
 A silent fury overtaking her, Rebecca unholstered her pistol and dashed out of the room.
 After sweeping the entire second floor, she ran down the stairs.
 Bill and Winifred were there in the living room, the latter still letting those damn ferrets crawl over her.
 They nervously eyed her gun, and Bill managed to get out, "R-R-Rebecca?
 W-What's all this about?"

 "Florence is dead, and it's because of Norton!
-Where'd he go!"
+Where'd he go!?"
 Rebecca screeched, ignoring Bill and Winifred's bemused looks.
-Looking past them, she saw Norton bolt out of a sliding glass door.
+Looking past them, she saw Norton bolt through a sliding glass door.
 Enraged by his cowardice, Rebecca aimed and fired.
 The glass doors shattered apart, but Norton kept on running, ducking into the woods behind the house.